Sonosfera

 Loading your music experience...

-Spotify is illegal in class.
+Spotify personal accounts are not licensed for class playback.
 PPL PRS Exercise Tariff can cost £400+/year.
 This guide covers what to actually play, class flow BPMs, and what it costs legally.

 On this page